StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/4) One-Way ANOVA.md

 # Introduction to the Concept of ANOVA

-Analysis of Variance (ANOVA) is a statistical examination used to assess variations among the means of multiple groups.
+Analysis of Variance (ANOVA) is a statistical test used to assess variations among the means of multiple groups.
 In the context of ANOVA, a one-way test involves a single independent variable, whereas a two-way ANOVA involves two independent variables.

 # ANOVA Example